Housing for MD Students

 Student Housing Lottery for Current MD Students

 Each spring, eligible medical students can apply for housing transfers for the following year through a housing lottery.
 Students residing off campus may participate if they wish to request to move into campus housing.
 Note that lottery moves are scheduled to take place during June or July, including weekends and holidays.
-The move schedule is announced in mid-May.
+The move schedule is announced in early June.

 The housing lottery policy and procedures are updated each year.
 Students are notified via email when the process starts, and detailed policies and instructions are provided.